-The aging IT workforce and legacy application modernization has been added to Bookmarks.
+The aging IT workforce and legacy application modernization has been saved

 The aging IT workforce and legacy application modernization